The Dutch government, the City of Rotterdam and the Creative Industries Fund NL are IABR's main partners.

 The IABR is a lead partner of the Dutch government in implementing the Action Agenda for Spatial Design (ARO) 2017 - 2020 of the Ministry of the Interior and Kingdom Relations.
 The IABR is funded in the Culture Plan 2017 - 2020 Budget of the City of Rotterdam and subsidized as part of the Grant Scheme for Multi-Year Architecture, Design and E-Culture Programs of the Creative Industries Fund NL (SCI).

 As part of its multiyear policy plan 2017-2020, Towards a Resilient City, the IABR has entered into two action-oriented collaboration agreements.

 One is with the Special Envoy for International Water Affairs of the Kingdom of The Netherlands (Ministry of Infrastructure and Water Management).
 The aim is to globally explore potentially viable projects for which "water" can be the key to finding integrated and innovative solutions to existing challenges.
-The focus is on South East Asia where water related problems are most urgent.
+One focus is on South East Asia where water related problems are most urgent.
 In partnership with the Asian Infrastructure Investment Bank, the Global Center of Excellence on Climate Adaptation and 100 Resilient Cities, IABR, the Special Envoy and AWB have initiated the project Water as Leverage for Resilient Cities: Asia.
 The Special Envoy and the IABR, together with Deltares and the Netherlands Environmental Assessment Agency, have also initiated the World Water Atlas.

 The second agreement is with Resilient Rotterdam (Department of Urban Development, City of Rotterdam), resulting in the IABR–Atelier Rotterdam 2017 - 2020, in which a second active partner is the Port Authority of Rotterdam.